Ms. Nguyen Thi Ngoc Dua took advantage of her free time to crochet woolen hats to give to children at the hospital - Photo: HOAI THUONG

 Baby T. is still being treated in the hospital.
 Regardless of day or night, in her free time, Ms. Dua sits quietly in a corner of the room knitting hats for children.

-Talking about the young mother who both took care of her hospitalized child and crocheted woolen hats to give to the newborn, Dr. Vo Loan Anh - in charge of the intensive care and anti-poisoning department of Tien Giang General Hospital - shared: "I really admire Ms. Dua, even though she is taking care of her child and has limited time, she still arranges to make hats to give to other sick children."
+Talking about the young mother who took care of her hospitalized child and crocheted woolen hats to give to the newborn, Dr. Vo Loan Anh - in charge of the intensive care and anti-poisoning department of Tien Giang General Hospital - shared: "I really admire Ms. Dua.
+Even though she was taking care of her child and had limited time, she still arranged to make hats to give to other sick children."

 Ms. Nguyen Thi Ngoc Dua gives woolen hats to children at the hospital - Photo: HOAI THUONG